 Scott Andrew Stage

-Scott Stage, Associate Professor of Psychology, is a member of the School Psychology program faculty which he joined in 2008.
+Scott Stage is an Associate Professor and has been the Director of the School Psychology Program since 2014.
+He joined the NC State University School Psychology faculty in 2008.
+He was a school psychology faculty at the University of Washington for 13 years prior to joining NC State University.
+He has been a Health Service Provider, licensed Psychologist since 2001.
 He received his B.A. in Psychology from the University of Colorado in 1981.
-In 1984, he received a M.A. in Special Education from the University of Northern Colorado with endorsements in teaching students with learning disabilities and emotional disturbance.
-He earned a M.A. and Ph.D. in school psychology from Florida State University in 1988 and 1991, respectively.
-He completed a combined internship at the Dozier School for Boys in Marianna, Florida and Leon County Public Schools in Tallahassee, Florida.
-Prior to joining the faculty at NC State, he was a faculty at the University of Washington in the school psychology program for 13 years.
+He received a M.A. in Special Education from the University of Northern Colorado in 1984 with endorsements in teaching students with learning disabilities and emotional disturbance.
+He earned a M.S. and Ph.D. in school psychology from Florida State University in 1988 and 1991, respectively.
+He completed a combined internship at the Dozier School for Boys in Marianna, Florida and Leon County Public Schools in Tallahassee, Florida in 1990.

 Teaching and Research Interests